Orpington railway station: Layout

 The station has eight platforms.
-Platform 1 is a bay platform which is only occasionally used for Thameslink services.
+Platform 1 is a bay platform which is only used for extra capacity during rush hour and other periods of high traffic.

 Platforms 2-5 are through platforms.
 Platform 2 is used for fast services to Charing Cross or Cannon Street.
 Platforms 3 and 4 are an island, 3 used by trains towards Ashford International or Tunbridge Wells and 4 by stopping services from Sevenoaks to Charing Cross or Cannon Street.
 Platform 5 hosts the Sevenoaks slows.

-Bay platforms 6-8 are for stopping services towards Charing Cross, London Victoria, Cannon Street and Luton/Bedford.
+Bay platforms 6-8 are bay platforms for stopping services towards Charing Cross, London Victoria, Cannon Street and Luton/Bedford.
 At the country end, the four tracks become two.
 At the London end there is a four-road sidings, where trains are stabled and cleaned.

 There are two entrances, both containing ticket offices and ticket barriers.
 The main entrance is on the platform 1/2 side (Crofton Road), while the other entrance is on the platform 5-8 side (Station Approach and the bus interchange).
 Access to platforms 3 and 4 is available via an underground subway (inaccessible for wheelchair users) or via a bridge opened in 2008 which incorporates lift access to all platforms.

+Parking

+The multi-story car park with a capacity of 142 cars was inaugurated in 2014.
+Southeastern rail company funded the expansion with a cost of £1.9 million.
+Jo Johnson, who was serving as the MP for Orpington, as well as David Statham, Southeastern's Managing Director at the time, were hosting the event.